-In 2005, the North Carolina General Assembly passed a law requiring all state vehicle fleets to displace 20% of their petroleum with alternative fuels or energy efficiency measures.
-Since then, petroleum consumption at Carolina has fallen over 20 percent, surpassing their goal.
+In 2005, the North Carolina General Assembly passed a law requiring all state vehicle fleets to displace 20 percent of their petroleum with alternative fuels or energy efficiency measures.
+Since then, petroleum consumption at Carolina has fallen over 23 percent, surpassing their goal.
 In FY 2008, Facilities Services installed a 4,000-gallon tank to store an 85 percent ethanol/15 percent gasoline blend (E85).
-Now one pump at the fuel station dispenses E85 and the other dispenses E10, a blend of 90 percent gasoline and 10 percent ethanol.
-The University owns 113 flex-fuel trucks and cargo vans that can run on either gasoline or E-85 fuel, and leases another 167 flex-fuel passenger cars from N.C.’s Motor Fleet Management.
-When fueling up on campus, all 280 flex-fuel vehicles run exclusively on E-85 fuel.
+The University has 277 flex-fuel vehicles that use the E85 blend.

 Increased consumption of 20 percent biodiesel fuel, and switching to synthetic motor oil, have also contributed to the decline in petroleum use.
-The Point to Point bus fleet that circulates around campus at night runs on B20 fuel and is funded through the student transit fee.
+The Point to Point bus fleet that circulates campus at night runs on B20 fuel and is funded through the student transit fee.
+UNC has 24 diesel vehicles that run on the B20 blend, which contains 20 percent vegetable oil.

-Not purchasing vehicles also reduces costs and environmental impacts.
-In addition to Motor Pool vehicles available to departments and organizations, the ZipCar on-demand car rental program is now self-supporting and includes 735 individual and three dozen departmental members with 5 cars located across campus.
+The University also reduces costs and environmental impacts by providing transportation alternatives to employees.
+In addition to Motor Pool vehicles available to departments and organizations, the ZipCar on-demand car rental program is now self-supporting and includes 735 individual and three dozen departmental members with 8 cars located across campus.

 Point to Point - http://www.dps.unc.edu/Transit/campustransit/p2p/p2p.cfm